10 Best Woods for Smoking Chicken

 • The wood is dried in a kiln to kill pests and prevent mold.

-• It’s packaged in chip form for thorough smoking.
+• The product comes packaged in chip form for thorough smoking.

 • This wood comes from 100% organic trees.